-Of the total 36 MLAs from the city, the overall scaling is done only for 32:

-- (a) Four MLAs are ministers and hence do not ask any questions to the government or raise any issues in the house. - (b) Two MLAs belonging to the MNS party were suspended for first two sessions under consideration and hence parameters of attendance have been adjusted after attributing for the two sessions.
+Of the total 36 MLAs from the city, the overall scaling is done only for 32; as four MLAs are ministers and hence do not ask any questions to the government or raise any issues in the house.

 For understanding details on the ranking and scales of the marking kindly go to the section of methodology.